Country Profile: Saint Lucia

 Military and Security

-Saint Lucia does not maintain regular military forces, relying instead on the Royal Saint Lucia Police Force for national security.
-The nation is a member of the Caribbean Regional Security System, which promotes collaborative security measures among member states to address various national challenges.
+Saint Lucia does not maintain regular military forces but relies on the Royal Saint Lucia Police Force for its security needs.
+The nation is a member of the Caribbean Regional Security System, cooperating with neighboring countries for safety and emergency responses.

-- 1982: Year of establishment for the Caribbean Regional Security System.
+- 1982: Year Saint Lucia joined the Caribbean Regional Security System.

 Energy